xkollar/xkollar.github.io/data/posts/2017-01-09-abc-notation.markdown

 ---
 Another day (or should I rather say night?) well spent.
 This time I have added support for [ABC Notation](https://en.wikipedia.org/wiki/ABC_notation).
 From now on I can use some reasonably nice musical notation.
-Next time I might finally add support for for [LilyPond](http://lilypond.org/) that was originally planed.
+Next time I might finally add support for [LilyPond](http://lilypond.org/) that was originally planed.

 Here is an example (part of my very first piano homework).